MIRRAMS: Learning Robust Tabular Models under Unseen Missingness Shifts: Experiments

-For each sample, we draw a noise vector from the corresponding Gaussian multivariate distribution and binarize its elements using a pre-specified $\alpha$-quantile threshold of the standard Gaussian distribution to construct the missingness pattern, such that the marginal missing ratio for each variable is $\alpha$.
-We vary $\alpha$ across both training and test datasets, specifically setting $\alpha^{\text{tr}} \in \{0, 0.05, 0.1, 0.2\}$ for the training data and $\alpha^{\text{ts}} \in \{0, 0.1, 0.2, 0.3\}$ for the test data.
-We note that the case of $(\alpha^{\text{tr}},\alpha^{\text{ts}})=(0,0)$ corresponds to the standard supervised learning setting, where neither the training nor the test data contain any missing values.
-Obviously, we apply the same missingness patterns to the validation dataset as in the training dataset.
+The marginal missing probability for each variable is set to $\alpha$.
+We vary $\alpha$ across both training and test datasets, specifically setting $\alpha^{\text{tr}},\alpha^{\text{ts}} \in \{0, 0.15, 0.3\}$.
+Note that the setting $(\alpha^{\text{tr}},\alpha^{\text{ts}})=(0,0)$ corresponds to the standard supervised learning setting, where neither the training nor the test data contain any missing values.
+The validation dataset shares the same missingness pattern as the training dataset.
+Details of the missingness generation are provided in Appendix B.

 \paragraph{Implementation Details} We follow a similar architecture to that proposed by \citep{DBLP:journals/corr/abs-2106-01342}.
 Specifically, for the embedding layers, we use an MLP for each continuous variable and learnable tokenized vectors for each categorical variable.
 And we also adopt the transformer architecture \citep{vaswani2017attention} for the encoder and a separate MLP for the prediction head.
-Detailed descriptions of the architectures we employ are stated in Appendix \ref{sec:appB2}.
+Detailed descriptions of the architectures we employ are stated in Appendix B.